Your firm. Your case.

 - A timeline you keep rebuilding.
 Every new document moves three dates.
 You re-do the chronology every Tuesday.

-The 13 modes work on the same case context.
-You don’t re-explain the family tree thirteen times.
+Every mode works on the same case context.
+You don’t re-explain the family tree across analyses.

 A case in TrustAI carries one shared context — parties, dates, accounts, trust instruments, relationships, conflicts, claims.
 Every analysis mode draws on that context.
 You upload the documents once; the modes work over them in the order you need them.